burtcorp/jmespath-java/README.md

 Check the [releases page](https://github.com/burtcorp/jmespath-java/releases) for the value of `${jmespath.version}`.

-If you don't want the Jackson implementation you can change the `artifactId` to `jmespath-core`, and if you specifically want to depend only on the Jackson implementation (if we release other implementations in the future) you can change it to `jmespath-jackson`.
+If you don't want both the Jackson and Gson implementations you can change it to `jmespath-jackson` or `jmespath-gson`.

 ### Dependencies

 `jmespath-core` has an ANTLR based parser, but the ANTLR runtime artifact has been shaded into the `io.burt.jmespath` package to avoid conflicts with other artifacts that may depend on ANTLR.
 This means that `jmespath-core` has no external dependencies.

 `jmespath-jackson` obviously depends on Jackson, specifically Jackson DataBind (`com.fasterxml.jackson.core:jackson-databind`), but other than that it only depends on `jmespath-core`.

+`jmespath-gson` depends on GSON, specifically `com.google.code.gson:gson`, but other than that only `jmespath-core`.

 ## Basic usage